-Wide Plank Wood Flooring & All You Need to Know
+Wide Plank Wood Flooring: All You Need to Know in the United States

 Flooring and Finish -

-Wide Plank Wood Flooring & All You Need to Know
+Wide Plank Wood Flooring: All You Need to Know in the United States

 One of the most elegant types of flooring is wide plank wood flooring.
 When wide plank flooring is put into place, it is typically one of the first things somebody notices when walking into a room.
 In addition, it is a great way to catch the eye of the viewer as a focal point.
 Wide plank hardwood is, however, not only an excellent choice for its aesthetic potential, but it also offers a beautiful craftsmanship appeal.